"The good building is not one that

 additions that clashed with original building lines.
 Awkwardness in the result seemed a frequent fate of these structures (inset photo, below right).
 Thoughts like

 It was then mid-March 1988, still sodden here on the island, though not raining that Friday afternoon.
 I was there attending the premiere showing of what had apparently been architect Hubert Savage's lifetime home.
-I hadn't heard of him, but was intrigued to see an architect's handiwork applied to his personal circumstance.
-Scanning the considerable natural realm lying between the verandah and the road below, I noted clumps of yellow daffodils poking through carpets of moss and early spring growth.
-The house was set well back from the road on rising ground.
-A modest parking pad – sufficient for one vehicle only – had been inserted into the landscape, with no sign of a garage.
+I hadn't heard of him to that point, but was intrigued to see an architect's handiwork applied to his personal circumstance.
+Scanning the considerable natural realm between the verandah and the road below, I noted clumps of yellow daffodils poking through carpets of moss and other early spring growth.
+The house was set well back from the road, on rising ground.
+A modest parking pad – sufficient for a single vehicle only – had been inserted into the landscape, with no sign of a garage.

 A few months on, truck on the parking pad, drought now in command |

-I crossed the threshold through an open front door featuring a brass lion's-head knocker on a painted plywood panel (clearly not original) and entered a small foyer with a clothes closet.
-There was an original wall sconce with two small bulbs, period wallpaper, and elaborate fir wainscoting and plate rails stained matte black (I couldn't quite believe that no one had painted the room white!).
-Once inside, impressions came in steady succession, sparked by a remarkable complexity of decor.
+I crossed the threshold through an open front door that featured a brass lion's-head knocker on a painted plywood panel (clearly not original) and the entered a small foyer with a clothes closet.
+There was an original wall sconce with two small bulbs, period wallpaper, and elaborate fir wainscots and plate rails stained matte black (I couldn't quite believe that no one had painted the vestibule white!).
+Once inside, impressions flowed in steady succession, sparked by a remarkable complexity of decor.
 In the kitchen directly ahead, the realtor was offering to guide tours for prospective buyers.
-To avoid having to share reactions in a group, I ducked left into the living room, and found myself alone.
+To avoid having to share reactions in a group, I ducked left into the living room, and found myself entirely alone.
 I preferred to stay aloof anyway, so I could form my own impression of existing conditions.

 Foyer with dark stained wood, original wall sconce |